The Parisian Cocktail

 While you might never be a Parisian, at least you can drink one.

 I hope you enjoyed this post.
+Please feel free to look around the site, see what strikes your fancy, leave a comment.
 If you would like to be notified of future posts, click the “Follow” button.

 A votre santé.